 Not a great website

-Costco Photo Printing: What I don't like
+Costco Photo Printing review: What I don't like

 The website doesn't make it easy to figure out exactly what Costco offers and what the price ranges are.
 It's just not set up that intuitively.
 The photo book platform is super annoying.
 Maybe there's a better way to make photo books than deleting all of the auto-loaded photos and putting each one back in, but I couldn't figure out how.